I Wanna Be Your Lover: Promotion

 Prince promoted the song by lip-syncing it with his band on The Midnight Special and American Bandstand, where he gave host Dick Clark an awkward interview, answering his questions with one-word answers.
 Prince claimed to be 19 but was 21 at the time.
 Clark later said, "That was one of the most difficult interviews I've ever conducted, and I've done 10,000 musician interviews."

-The song was also Prince's debut single released in the UK; it was not a hit, only reaching No. 41 on the UK Singles Chart and when Prince tried to promote it with shows in London, he was forced to cancel due to poor attendance.
+The song was also Prince's debut single released in the UK; it was not a major hit, reaching No. 41 on the UK Singles Chart and when Prince tried to promote it with shows in London, he was forced to cancel due to poor attendance.

 The song additionally reached No. 2 on the Hot Dance Club Play chart and No. 2 in New Zealand.

 Prince included a sample of this song in the opening of his 1992 hit single "My Name Is Prince".